INTRODUCTION AND PATHOPHYSIOLOGY

 Because fetal hemoglobin (HbF) is unaffected by these genetic mutations, symptoms of SCA do not appear until HbF is replaced by the abnormal HbA.
 HbF predominates until 4 months of age, after which it rapidly declines, reaching baseline low levels just before 1 year of age.
 One of the first organs affected by the emerging sickle cells is the spleen.
 Recurrent splenic infarcts lead to a gradual decline in splenic function between 4 and 12 months of age, resulting in susceptibility to serious infections with encapsulated bacteria.

 In the United States, all neonates are screened for SCA using highly sensitive and specific tests, so the diagnosis is rarely made in the ED.
 The clinical manifestations and potential complications of SCA, however, include symptoms that overlap considerably with diseases not related to SCA.
 Therefore, the diagnostic portion of this chapter is organized in a symptom-based fashion, and the treatment portion is grouped by disease physiology.

 SICKLE CELL ANEMIA SYMPTOMS

-Vaso-occlusive crises causing severe extremity pain are the ...
+Vaso-occlusive crises causing severe extremity ...